-Despite relatively modest differences across scenarios in the amount of land required to conserve terrestrial vertebrates, shifts in the locations of priority areas sometimes resulted in substantial increases within any given nation.
+Despite relatively modest differences across scenarios in the amount of land required to conserve terrestrial vertebrates, shifts in the locations of priority areas sometimes resulted in substantial increases in a given nation.
 These asymmetries highlight the importance of cross-jurisdictional coordination to promote collaboration and improve the effectiveness of protected area systems (Dallimer & Strange 2015).
-In regions where nations vary widely in exposure to risks, coordination may provide opportunity to offset or otherwise mitigate risks by adjusting the geographic locations and/or boundaries of protected areas.
-Cooperative governance frameworks (Miller et al. 2019) are especially important for countries supporting wide-ranging species that are expected to be impacted by climate, land use, and governance risk across borders (Fig. 3).
+In regions where nations vary widely in exposure to risks, coordination may provide opportunity to offset or otherwise mitigate risks by adjusting the geographic locations or boundaries of protected areas.
+Cooperative governance frameworks (Miller et al. 2019) are especially important for countries supporting wide-ranging species that are expected to be affected by climate, land-use, and governance risk across borders (Fig. 3).
 These governance frameworks would need to be developed in an environmentally just and equitable way to deliver benefits to biodiversity and local communities (Martin et al. 2013).

-Within countries, the implementation of enhanced protected area networks will be highly dependent on local legal frameworks regarding land-use protection.
+In countries, the implementation of enhanced protected area networks will be highly dependent on local legal frameworks regarding land-use protection.
 For example, in Canada, most land (approx. 86%) is controlled by provincial and territorial governments (Neimanis 2013), although there is increasing momentum for conservation partnerships with Indigenous peoples and their governments (IUCN 2018).
-In contrast, in the USA the federal government is the largest landowner (controlling approx. 27% of land), with only 9% of land being owned by states (Rasker 2019 p.
+In contrast, in the United States the federal government is the largest landowner (controlling approx. 27% of land); only 9% of land is owned by states (Rasker 2019 p.
 20).
 Despite differences in governance structure among countries, cooperation among various jurisdictions within them will be essential for achieving broader protected area targets.
 Some level of rebalancing opportunity costs may also be necessary for those jurisdictions shouldering the largest burden of protected area expansion.

 Our flexible framework and methods can also allow conservation agencies to set their own priorities from local to global scales and incorporate different metrics to assess the relevance of different forms and levels of risk.
 Nevertheless, we acknowledge two important caveats.
-First, even though we followed current practice in terms of spatial resolution for global scale analyses (Hanson et al. 2020; Jung et al. 2021) and used AOH as has been shown to be a better proxy for area of occupancy than unrefined IUCN features (Brooks et al. 2019).
-There is however a documented risk that processing IUCN range maps at fine spatial resolutions may overestimate biodiversity because a species is assumed to occupy all areas of a pixel (Hurlbert & Jetz 2007).
-Thus, our results should be assumed as maximum biodiversity estimates.
-Second, our estimate of the additional protected area needed to account for risk reflects the measures used in this analysis and could differ in both amount and location with other measures of risk for governance, land use or climate or if other types of risk are considered.
+We followed current practice in terms of spatial resolution for global scale analyses (Hanson et al. 2020; Jung et al. 2021) and used AOH because it is a better proxy for area of occupancy than unrefined IUCN features (Brooks et al. 2019).
+However, there a documented risk that processing IUCN range maps at fine spatial resolutions may overestimate biodiversity because a species is assumed to occupy all areas of a pixel (Hurlbert & Jetz 2007).
+Thus, our results should be assumed to be maximum biodiversity estimates.
+Second, our estimate of the additional protected area needed to account for risk reflects the measures used in this analysis and could differ in both amount and location with other measures of risk for governance, land use, or climate or if other types of risk are considered.
 Indeed, our risk metrics were chosen as reasonable examples, rather than definitive recommendations.
-Our alternative climate risk frameworks (presented in the Supporting Information) illustrate the importance of metric choice.
+Our alternative climate risk frameworks (Appendix S5) illustrate the importance of metric choice.
 The difference between our climate risk scenarios highlights the need for agencies to carefully consider their choices of risk metrics and suggests that smaller-scale planning exercises should choose metrics that are most relevant for each region.